At least nine dead in Texas bus collision involving student athletes

 "It's a very tragic scene," Sergeant Steven Blanco of the Texas department of public safety told local TV station KWES-TV.
 "It's very, very tragic."

+Laci grew up in Nocona, Texas and was one of three siblings.
+In her team biography Laci, who was studying global business management, said she had wanted to be a business owner after graduating.

+"We will never be the same after this and we just don't understand how this happened," her mother wrote.

 The bus, a Ford Transit passenger van, was carrying members of the both men's and women's golf teams from a golf tournament, authorities said.
-The other vehicle involved was a Dodge 2500 pick-up truck.
+The other vehicle involved was a Dodge 2500 pickup truck.

-The Ford bus had been travelling northbound on the FM1788 roadway in Texas, while the Dodge pick-up was travelling southbound.
+The Ford bus had been travelling northbound on the FM1788 roadway in Texas, while the Dodge pickup was travelling southbound.

-"For unknown reasons, the Dodge pick-up- drove into the northbound lane and struck the Ford passenger van head-on," Mr Blanco said.
+"For unknown reasons, the Dodge pickup- drove into the northbound lane and struck the Ford passenger van head-on," Mr Blanco said.
 "Both vehicles caught fire and burned."

 The golf teams had been returning from a tournament at Midland College, about 300 miles (480km) west of Dallas.
+Six students and a faculty member were killed, Mr Blanco said, along with the driver and passenger in the truck.

 The university is "shocked and saddened" by the loss, the school said in a statement.